peterberr/peterberr.github.io/_pages/about.md

   - /about.html
 ---

-I am a Marie Skłodowska-Curie Actions Individual Fellowship researcher at [Technische Universität Berlin](https://www.susturbecon.tu-berlin.de/team/), and [MCC Berlin](https://www.mcc-berlin.net/ueber-uns/team/berrill-peter.html), working on the project Sustainable Urban Form For Integrated Climate Change Solutions ([SUFFICCS](https://cordis.europa.eu/project/id/101027476)).
+I am a Marie Skłodowska-Curie Actions Individual Fellowship researcher at [Technische Universität Berlin](https://www.susturbecon.tu-berlin.de/team/), and [MCC Berlin](https://www.mcc-berlin.net/ueber-uns/team/berrill-peter.html), currently working on the project Sustainable Urban Form For Integrated Climate Change Solutions ([SUFFICCS](https://cordis.europa.eu/project/id/101027476)).
+SUFFICCS is a 2-year project which aimed at integrating the modelling and understanding of service levels, energy demand, and emissions from buildings and transport sectors in urban areas.
+Urban form constitutes the main connection between these sectors, as they jointly produce, and are influenced by urban form.

+I earned my PhD at the Center for Industrial Ecology at Yale School of the Environment, graduating in June 2021 with a [dissertation](https://elischolar.library.yale.edu/cgi/viewcontent.cgi?article=1012&context=gsas_dissertations) titled 'A comparison of strategies for mitigation of lifecycle greenhouse gases from residential buildings in the United States'

+I have a Masters in Industrial Ecology from jointly awarded by University of Graz and Leiden University.

+A recent CV can be found [here](https://peterberr.github.io/files/Berrill_CV_Nov_2022.pdf)